Migraine Hats: Can They Help? | MyMigraineTeam

 • “I use the Icekap.
 You can either ice the gel packs or heat them.
 It is expensive but worth it!”

-However, not everyone likes migraine hats, and they may not work for everyone.
+However, not everyone likes migraine hats.
+They’re not a one-size-fits-all solution.
 One member wrote, “I do not use my headache hat because it is too cold.
 I love my flaxseed and rice cloth bags that I store in the freezer.
 A larger one to use on my cooling pillow and a longer, smaller one to drape over my eyes and temples.”

 Migraine Hats: The Bottom Line

-More than 36 million Americans deal with migraine pain.
-If you experience this condition, wearable cold therapy hats, bands, and devices may be worth considering.
-These products may offer convenient pain relief, most of them are portable, and the hats are a nonpharmaceutical choice for managing symptoms.
+Chronic migraine affects around 2 percent of the population.
+If you experience at least 15 headache days each month, wearable cold therapy hats, bands, and devices may be worth considering.
+These products may offer convenient pain relief, most of them are portable and reusable, and the hats are a drug-free choice for managing symptoms.

 Find Your Team

-Have you tried migraine hats?
-Have they helped?
-Share your experience and tips in the comments below or by posting on MyMigraineTeam.
+What strategies do you use to manage chronic headache pain?
+Have you tried ice therapy or a headache and migraine relief cap?
+Share your experience and tips in the comments below or by posting on your Activities page.

 All updates must be accompanied by text or a picture.